Student Health Services - Information

 Their focus is on health services, staff training, health education, and safe school environment.

 If your child has a Chronic Illness/condition that requires medical attention or could become an emergency, please complete the health portion on the registration form/ clinic card and contact the school immediately.
 We must know how to provide the best care possible for your child and be able to reach you at all times.
-Our Health Care Plans are listed in the Documents area and need to be completed and turned into the clinic as soon as possible.
 If your child requires a procedure to be performed at school we will need a doctor's order for that procedure.
 It is our goal to keep all students safe and healthy during the school day.

 Please read the Medication Policy JGCD for detailed information regarding medication during the school day.

 - If possible medication should be given at home, however if it is necessary for your child to receive medication at school, certain guidelines must be met.

 - The medication must be in the original container and labeled with the child's name, Physician's name, name of medication, and the dosage instructions for the child.

 - There must be a Medication Administration Permission Form signed for each medication, even over the counter medication.
 This form is listed in the Documents area or can be obtained at your child's school.